Marginal and Conditional Second Laws of Thermodynamics

+We are now in a position to express the averages of the total, marginal, and conditional dissipation by averages of the quantities we found in our decomposition (Eq. \eqref{heatdiss}).
+Remember that we can also write them as Kullback-Leibler divergences, and hence each obeys a Second Law like inequality:

-The average total~\eqref{mtdiss} and marginal~\eqref{mmdiss} dissipations are relative entropies between forward and reverse trajectory ensembles, and therefore nonnegative~\cite{Gaspard2004b,Jarzynski2006a, Kawai2007a}.
-The mean conditional entropy production~\eqref{mcdiss} is a relative conditional entropy, which is also nonnegative.
-Therefore all of the conditional and marginal dissipations obey a Second Law like inequality.
-And since the total dissipation is the sum of a conditional and marginal dissipation, it follows that all of the marginal and conditional dissipations are less than the total dissipation, on average,
+Since the total dissipation is the sum of a conditional and marginal dissipation, it follows that, on average, all of the marginal and conditional dissipations are less than the total dissipation, and we summarize:

-Thus strongly coupled systems obey a Local Second Law of Thermodynamics.
+Thus, strongly coupled systems obey a Local Second Law of Thermodynamics.
 One has to either consider the dynamics of the system alone, and study the marginal dissipation, or account for the behavior of other systems directly coupled to the system of interest, and study the conditional dissipation.
 In either case the system's average dissipation is non-negative and less than the total dissipation.
 When studying small parts of the entire Universe, we are allowed to neglect the dissipation occurring elsewhere that is irrelevant to the behavior of the system at hand.

 \para{Acknowledgments} We would like to acknowledge enlightening discussions with David Sivak, Rob Shaw, Tony Bell, Jordan Horowitz, Sosuke Ito, Takahiro Sagawa, and Jim Crutchfield.
 This work was supported by the Foundational Questions Institute (Grant No.\ FQXi-RFP3-1345).